src-d/go-git/README.md

 ...
 ```

-Take note that the functions `CheckIfError` and `Info` are from the [examples package](https://github.com/src-d/go-git/blob/master/examples/common.go#L17) just to be used in the examples.
+You can find this [example](examples/log/main.go) and many other at the [examples](examples) folder

 Contribute
 ----------

-If you're interested in being a contributor and want to get involved in developing go-git, the easiest way is open a [issue](https://github.com/src-d/go-git/issues) telling us what missing functionality you want to work in, and we will guide you about how implement it.
+If you are interested on contributing to go-git, open an [issue](https://github.com/src-d/go-git/issues) explaining which missing functionality you want to work in, and we will guide you through the implementation.

 License
 -------